pharo-project/pharo-launcher/docs/commands-cmd-line.md

 ```
 $ ./pharo-launcher vm delete 90-x64
 ```

-#Exemple of scenario
+# Exemple scenarios
-##Launch the last pharo stable image with a script
+## Example: Launch the last pharo stable image with a script
 First lets write a script, this script changes the default police colors.
 ```bash
 Metacello new